Learners' Help Book

 Dock for Navigation Block(s)

 As seen in the above picture, the dock consists of a series of small versions of the various blocks available in the course.
 As you hover over one of the blocks, it expands and the links within the block become available.
-In addition to the navigation block (which always stays in an expanded format), typically the following blocks will be in the dock on the left edge of the page:
+In addition to the navigation block (which always stays in an expanded format), the following blocks can be found docked on the left edge of the page:

 - Administration: contains links for adjusting administration settings